Intravenous Iron Infusions at The Health Suite

 Blood tests include Full Blood Count (FBC), ferritin, transferrin saturation (TSAT), and sometimes CRP, kidney, and liver function tests to confirm iron deficiency and safety.

-IV iron may not be suitable for patients with a history of severe allergic reactions to iron, iron overload disorders, active infections, decompensated liver disease, or anaemia not caused by iron deficiency.
+IV iron may not be suitable for patients with a history of severe allergic reactions to iron, iron overload disorders, pregnancy, active infections, decompensated liver disease, or anaemia not caused by iron deficiency.

 Many patients notice improved energy and reduced fatigue within 1–2 weeks after their infusion, though full iron restoration may take 6–8 weeks.